vitoc/gmagick/README.md

 Download the stable from from http://www.graphicsmagick.org and build with --enable-shared option.
 If you do not need to work with perl, --without-perl.

+Remember to run ldconfig after building GraphicsMagick to update shared library cache for immediate use.

 2. Install Gmagick

 Typically, as with most extensions: